Troubleshoot Your Orchestrator Installation

 Updated: May 13, 2016

-The latest troubleshooting information for System Center 2012 - Orchestrator is available in the release notes at Release Notes for System Center 2012 - Orchestrator.
+The latest troubleshooting information for System Center 2012 - Orchestrator is available in the release notes under the Release Notes for System Center 2012 - Orchestrator topic in the Orchestrator library on TechNet.
 The following information provides additional instructions and caveats that you can use during installation to resolve problems you might experience.

 Orchestrator log files